(Names have been changed to protect the identity of those involved)

 An emotional abuser doesn’t like to share.
 They’re in constant need to know your whereabouts and do not want you to have a life outside of their relationship.
 In most cases, they mandate that you stay away from your friends and family – and if you do associate with them, they have to be around.
 Isolation is pretty easy to identify.
 However, the person being abused is likely to cover for the abuser.
 They may be blinded by love and unaware of the isolation taking place or they could be so scared of the abuser that they choose to hide behind due to fear. https://www.beliefnet.com/wellness/galleries/6-signs-of-emotional-abuse.aspx?p=2

 Marcia stayed at our home for almost 4 weeks.
-We were not able to communicate much since she would not speak English to us and we did not know any Spanish.
+We were not able to communicate very much with her since she would not speak English to us and we did not know any Spanish.
 It was a difficult time.
 We tried to make her feel welcome, but it was hard.
 We did not dislike nor hate Marcia.
-In fact, we made an effort to be kind to her as a person.
+In fact, we made an effort to treat her kindly.
 However, we definitely disapproved of the relationship.
 We saw countless red flags and were worried about Austin .
 He waited on her hand and foot.
 She seldom ate any of our food, and insisted that he constantly drive her to the store to buy her other food.
 When he was not around, she stayed in her room with the door shut.
 She became angry that he wasn't entertaining her and showing her around the area more--when all he wanted was to be home and spend time with his family.
 She pouted when she didn't get her way.
 He tried so hard to get Marcia to open up and communicate more with the family.
 He wore himself out trying to fix everything and to make her happy.
 We went out of our way to make Christmas as nice as possible.
 We bought presents for her and tried to include her in our traditions.
 However, she remained unapproachable.
 She would go in her room and sulk until Austin went in to check on her.
 Then they would have "intense conversations" that would last hours.
 Of course, we had no idea what they were discussing, because everything was in Spanish.
 We noticed that Austin always seemed worn out and depressed after these intense conversations.
 We weren't sure exactly what was wrong, but we did know that things were definitely not right.
 This was not normal nor healthy.

 Suicide as Emotional Abuse: When Threats of Suicide are Used to Control